srobo/team-emails/SR2019/2019-03-11-competition-information.md

 [Download our Media Consent form](https://studentrobotics.org/resources/sr2019/media-consent.pdf)

 If a member of your team is under the age of 16, they will need to get a parent or guardian to sign on their behalf.
+Please put "Student Robotics 2019" as the event name.

 Once these forms have been completed, please send them to `teams@studentrobotics.org` with the word 'media-consent' in the subject line, to ensure they won't be missed.
 We will have media consent forms available at the event, but pre-processing them makes the reception process faster.